-- It Creates Distance in Families:
+It Creates Distance in Families:

 Teenagers are more affected by it as they get sucked into this social media vortex of likes and followers.
 Some teenagers get addicted to mobile games and spend hours playing the game to make the best high score.
-This leads to the family to have fewer dinners together and more dinners alone closed in their rooms attached to their cell phones.
+This leads to the family having fewer dinners together and more dinners alone closed in their rooms.

-- Social Media is Causing Mental Distress:
+Social Media is Causing Mental Distress:

 Social media which was built to connect people with their families and friends have become a place where people become mentally disturbed and can form body dysmorphias due to excess use.
 Platforms like Instagram, Facebook, and Twitter are full of people who surgically enhance their bodies and share them publicly.

 We are Lacking Conversational Skills:

 With the help of texts and GIFs, we do have become pretty expressive of our emotions digitally.
 However, when it comes to real-life conversations, we struggle to maintain a good conversation with our friends and family who we mostly connect through cell phone texts and social media.
 Having an instant connection is good but relying on them can cause you to lack conversational skills.

 Families Struggles to Share:

 The connection is made stronger for family members that live far through cell phones and social media but the connections between close family members like parents, children, siblings, and spouses can become weak.
 When people get comfortable about sharing their thoughts and feelings on social media without the fear of judgment, they become more and more hesitant to share their ideas and feelings with their family members.
 This is an alarming problem as sharing and trusting your family is the essence of a strong family relationship.